 After the cream cheese is creamy, add flour, and sugar and mix to combine.
 Then add egg and vanilla and stir to combine.
 In the end, add heavy cream and mix to combine If you replace the heavy cream with sour cream and lemon juice, then add one after another and mix in-between that it combines.
 The consistency of the filling is creamy but towards liquid.

 Spoon the filling evenly into the ramekins/liners with an ice cream scoop or tablespoon.
-Add 1 tbsp of filling to each ramekin/liner after another until you run out of filling.
+Add 1 tablespoon of filling to each ramekin/liner after another until you run out of filling.

 The baking time is 20-23 minutes for the ramekins and 13-15 minutes for the muffin pan.

 How to tell when they are done?

 To tell when are done, gently shake the ramekin or muffin pan.
 The edges should be set with a slight jiggle in the center.
 Do not check with a toothpick because this is not significant.
 It firms up when it cools.
 When you overbake them, they get more firm and less creamy.